umputun/feed-master/README.md

 ### Single-feed configuration

 For a very simple configuration, command-line only configuration is available.
-In this case only a single sopurce feed is allowed and yt processing is disabled.
+In this case only a single source feed is allowed and yt processing is disabled.
 The command-line configuration is the following:

 | Command line     | Environment         | Default                    | Description                               |
 |------------------|---------------------|----------------------------|-------------------------------------------|